 After reading comments about Jim’s demeanour when you were around, it makes me feel that he feared you.
 Others seemed to feel that way too.

 Jim didn’t really badmouth you like he did his father, but his comments about your emotional and verbal abuse were revealing.

 As late as Jonestown you were laughing at him, specifically at his drug addiction and the fact he was beyond help.
 I can’t understand that.

 When you died, I think he felt freedom deep down.

 In a dream about you, I felt your presence as dark and uncomfortable, the total opposite of Jim’s presence whenever he appears in my dreams.
 You still had a sarcastic sneer towards him.
 I hoped you would be more understanding now you have passed on.
 I think you are in many ways, but not necessarily with Jim.
 I can only imagine your vibes towards him when you were alive.

 Since writing this, I had another dream about you which surprised me.
 In this one, you appeared younger and you were sitting at a table with Jim’s father.
 He was also younger.
 You didn’t see me as you sat back in your chair smoking a cigarette, talking casually, neutral.

 I hope you found your own peace out there, but that doesn’t mean you will ever experience your son again, and I think the both of you are satisfied with that.

-Jolene’s other stories in this edition of the jonestown report are Homage to Myrtle Kennedy, Me and Mr. Jones and The Jonestown Dream Quartet (Part 3).
+Jolene’s other stories in this edition of the jonestown report are Homage to Myrtle Kennedy, and Me and Mr. Jones.
 Her collected works on this site are here.
-She may be reached at email@example.com.)
+She may be reached at firstname.lastname@example.org.)